HomeBlog

 There's lots to cover, so we'll dive right in!

-Dropshipping is a retail fulfillment method that empowers online merchants to start selling without worrying about warehousing, inventory, or shipping their products.
+Dropshipping is a retail order fulfillment model that empowers online merchants to start selling without worrying about warehousing, inventory, or shipping their products.

 This is the core difference between dropshipping and traditional retail models.
 In the three simple steps in the diagram below